alvarogarcia7/c-simple-sessions/EXERCISES.md

 Difficulty: 3 out of 5

-Expand the session to hold any data type.
+Expand the session to hold any data type, so the UBST can hold any type inside (e.g., long, bool, struct).

 ## [ubst_search] Searching in an Unbalanced Binary Search Tree